dharantej1/AWS_Gen_AI/README.md

 ---

 ### Task 5: Invoke Bedrock Model for Code Generation

-In this notebook, you learn how to use a Large Language Model (LLM) to generate code based on a text prompt.
+In this task, you learn how to use a Large Language Model (LLM) to generate code based on a text prompt.

-The prompt used in this notebook is a zero-shot prompt, as we are not providing any examples of text other than the prompt itself.
+The prompt used in this notebook is a zero-shot prompt, as we are not providing any examples other than the prompt itself.

-To demonstrate the code generation capability of models in Amazon Bedrock, you take the use case of code generation.
-You explore using the Boto3 client to communicate with the Amazon Bedrock API and provide the API with an input consisting of a task, an instruction, and an input for the model to generate an output without providing any additional example.
-The purpose here is to demonstrate how powerful LLMs can understand the task at hand and generate compelling outputs.
+To demonstrate the code generation capability of models in Amazon Bedrock, you take the use case of analyzing sales data.
+You explore using the Boto3 client to communicate with the Amazon Bedrock API and provide the API with an input consisting of a task and instructions for the model to generate code without any additional examples.
+This demonstrates how powerful LLMs can understand the task at hand and generate compelling outputs.

 #### Scenario